idshdx/shady-spell-book/README.md

-# shady-spell-book
+# shady-book
-The shady spellbook lists various personal codes, scripts, cheats or hacks.
+The shady spells are not evil juju.
+The codex works best at night, and you cant do harm.